How to Macrame: 7 Must-Know Knots

 The project was added to your Jewelry Box.

 Macrame knots can be an extremely intimidating DIY jewelry technique at a first glance.
 If you are one of those people that have been swooning over the look of macrame patterns, but you're a little too nervous to venture into the unknown territory, then you have to check out these super simple macrame knots.
+This guide on How to Macrame: 7 Must-Know Knots will be your best jewelry friend.
 These knot patterns will take you from not knowing your knots to macrame master!
 Once you have the tactics for how to macrame down, you can create any macrame design you put your mind to.
 In order to achieve these beautiful knotted patterns though, it is essential to master the basics and the terminology.

 We've even included a video on making a macrame bracelet, perfect for beginners who want to follow along!
 Check it out below: